What is Sales Training? A Complete Guide to Sales Training Success

 2. Focus on sales performance metrics that matter

-Be clear on the metrics and KPIs that need to be impacted with sales training.
-It’s important to be clear on the sales and business goals.
-Look for leading indicators first then lagging indicators.
+Be clear on the goals, metrics, and KPIs that the sales training impacts.
+Look for leading indicators first, then lagging indicators.

-Here are some examples of the most commons sales metrics and KPIs with a focus on leading indicators:
+Here are some examples of the most common sales metrics and KPIs impacted by sales training, with a focus on leading indicators:

 1. Meeting scheduled (#)